johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-03-22-concatting-ienumerables-in-csharp/index.md

 ---
-slug: elvis-and-king-concat
+slug: concatting-ienumerables-in-csharp
-title: 'Elvis and King Concat'
+title: 'Concatting IEnumerables in C#'
 authors: johnnyreilly
 tags: [C#]
 hide_table_of_contents: false
 ---

-I hate LINQ's `<a href="https://msdn.microsoft.com/en-us/library/bb302894%28v=vs.110%29.aspx?f=255&amp;MSPPError=-2147217396">Enumerable.Concat</a>` when bringing together `IEnumerable`s.
+I hate LINQ's [`Enumerable.Concat`](https://msdn.microsoft.com/en-us/library/bb302894%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396) when bringing together `IEnumerable`s.
 Not the behaviour (I love that!) but rather how code ends up looking when you use it.
 Consider this:

 <!--truncate-->